-If you’re interested in learning more, we have a whole investing in property guide which you may like.
+If you’re interested in learning more, we have a whole investing in property guide you may like.

 In comparison, investment trust shares are bought and sold on the stock market, which means the fund manager is free to concentrate on maximising the long-term returns of the trust.

-The net asset value (NAV) is the total value of the trust’s assets, and is generally measured in pence per share.
-For example, if a trust has £1 million worth of assets, and 10 million shares, its NAV would be 10p.
+The net asset value (NAV) is the total value of the trust’s assets and is generally measured in pence per share.
+For example, if a trust has £1 million worth of assets and 10 million shares, its NAV would be 10p.

 In theory, buying shares in a trust when it’s below its NAV would mean you’re getting a great deal.
 However, this is not always the case, and there’s no guarantee that the share price will rise to match the NAV.

 Finding the best investment trust isn’t an exact science.
 The main reason is that each will have its own goals and aims, just like you.
 Past performance shouldn’t be the only thing you look at, but it is worth checking how a trust has performed in the good times and the bad.

 Make sure you find an investing trust that best fits your investing style and risk appetite.
 Trusts can be an excellent tool to flesh out your portfolio, but finding the best investment trust for your portfolio is unique to you.